-i am Charlie Beale, an award-winning choral conductor, educator, jazz musician, writer and advocate for music.
+i am Charlie Beale, an award-winning choral conductor, educator, jazz musician, writer and advocate.

 What I do, AND WHY I DO IT